SwetShah/cryptoverse-backend/README.md

 # cryptoverse-backend

+## Follow the below commands to run the application:

+Build the project (Make sure you are in the "cryptoverse-backend" directory): mvn clean install

+Run the project: java -jar target/CryptoCompare-0.0.1-SNAPSHOT.jar

+Default Port = 8080

+To run on different port: java -jar -Dserver.port=<PORT> target/CryptoCompare-0.0.1-SNAPSHOT.jar

-Please refer the below link to see the working of the application live.
+## Please refer the below link to see the working of the application live.

 FrontEnd - https://cryptoverse-ui.herokuapp.com/